Excerpt: Iván D'onadío & Gustavo Valdivia, In Every Leaf of the Forest

 𖤘 Short: Experimental

 Lau Persijn’s Underneath It Flickers begins with a simple, urgent question: how do we listen to a space considered empty?
 Set in La Friche Josaphat – a verdant fallow land in Brussels threatened by real estate development – the film answers by showing that the site is anything but vacant.
-By attending to the jay, the train, the moss and the soil’s tremors, Persijn re-reads this urban refuge as a living body worthy of protection.
-The work becomes an ecological testimony: a filmed argument for the value of what planners might discard.
+By attending to “the jay, the train, the moss and the soil’s tremors,” Persijn re-reads this urban refuge as a living body worthy of protection.
+The work becomes a filmed argument for the value of what planners might disregard.

 Digging, listening, developing.
-By burying strips of 16mm film, deploying geophones and sensitive microphones, the artist surfaces barely perceptible sounds and micro-movements.
+By burying strips of 16mm film, deploying geophones and sensitive microphones, the artist surfaces barely perceptible micro-movements.
 These materials arrive as traces rather than statements, and the film stages them as a kind of collaboration with place.
-Subtly, the film converses with Sparre’s Golden Monolith & Black Monolith: both projects insist that attentive listening is how we register what a landscape holds and how we might begin to defend it.
+Subtly, the film converses with Sparre’s Golden Monolith & Black Monolith – both projects insist that attentive listening is how we register what a landscape holds and how we might begin to defend it.

 Lau Persijn is a Brussels-based filmmaker and co-founder of One Field Fallow.
 Their work explores more-than-human ecologies and uses film to challenge dominant perspectives.